Skip to content

 You should see both db and web services running.
 Open http://localhost:8000 in your browser.

 The database starts empty.
-See Data Import to load your charging history.
+See Data Import to load your charging history, or use the CSV Import feature in the web UI.

 Stopping and Restarting